-25 One option for continuous photographic monitoring under development is the use of Google Map's Streetview technology in stream channels.
+One option for continuous photographic monitoring under development is the use of Google Map's Streetview technology in stream channels.
 With the right equipment (Google's units have nine directional cameras to create 360° views that can be stitched together along a georeferenced linear route), photographic monitoring can take as long as a hike through a reach of interest.
 By repeating such photo surveys, channel evolution can be tracked over time and documented with relative ease.
 Geosyntec has been utilizing GoogleEarth's historical imagery feature to qualitatively track geomorphic changes caused by land use alteration.
 Street view for streams could be the next step for more detail, particularly if the stream channel is underneath dense canopy.

-In terms of timing, in-stream photo monitoring should be done once prior to project construction so that the eventual post-project condition can be compared to the preproject condition to evaluate if the receiving channel has physically changed since project completion.
+project completion.
 In-stream photographs should also be completed for an undisturbed reference reach in the watershed, if available, to better evaluate whether physical changes in a receiving channel of concern are due to naturally occurring geomorphic processes or are caused by the hydromodification control project.
 At least one reference reach per watershed should be established if possible, but the initial monitoring should take place only after an applicable project with hydromodification controls is approved in that same watershed.
 In-stream photographic monitoring should be conducted in the late spring or early summer (May to June), after the conclusion of the wet season but early enough so that data review can be completed before the beginning of the next wet season.
 In-stream photo monitoring should continue for at least five years but ideally longer to detect change.

 With regard to determining which projects must conduct effectiveness monitoring, one item of consideration is whether the development project is situated such that hydromodification impacts in the receiving channel can feasibly be linked to the project.
 The larger the development acreage is in comparison to the total tributary acreage of the receiving stream, the more likely effectiveness can reliably be measured in-stream.
-For this reason, it makes sense to only require effectiveness monitoring for projects with development area ratios greater than a given percentage (i.e., 10 percent of the watershed area at the point of discharge to the natural stream channel).
+For this reason, it makes sense to only require effectiveness monitoring for projects with development area ratios greater than a given percentage (i.e., X percent of the watershed area at the point of discharge to the natural stream channel).